— December 27, 2017 —

 In August, the earliest appointment we could get for DD was December 15, 2017.
 I wasn’t initially concerned about the wait time because DD had started receiving services through preschool.
 But in October—six weeks after the appointment was scheduled—I received a phone call from the scheduling staff at the University of Chicago Medicine Comer Children’s Hospital that DD’s appointment had been canceled.
 No explanation was given.
 (Believe me, as a former journalist, I asked).

 The next available appointment was April 18, 2018.
 To say I was pissed would be an understatement.
 I could feel the flames shooting from my head like the character of Anger from the Pixar movie Inside Out.

-I spent an hour calling hospitals to see if I could get an earlier appointment for Emmy.
+I spent an hour calling hospitals to see if I could get an earlier appointment for DD.
 No luck.
 One hospital had a one-year wait time; another told me the earliest appointment would be May 2018.
 Compared to those options, taking the April appointment was a no-brainer.

 When I mentioned my wait time woes to Camille, she tapped her network and connected with a parent who was able to get an appointment in just three weeks.
 Their secret?
 They called a pediatric developmental center in Chicago once a week checking for cancellations.
 I’m thankful for the advice (I called today) but remain disappointed.
 This is not what healthcare in America should look like.

 UPDATE: This story has a happy ending.
-Within 24 hours of calling the Pediatric Developmental Center at Advocate Illinois Masonic Medical Center, I got Emmy an appointment for January 30, 2018.
+Within 24 hours of calling the Pediatric Developmental Center at Advocate Illinois Masonic Medical Center, I got DD an appointment for January 30, 2018.
 In the words of my friend Jacinth, being a parent of a child with special needs means being a “constant advocate.”